jt0dd/manifestjs/README.md

 My focus in building Manifest.js (which is under 500 lines of code) was to:

-- avoid the need to work with any HTML or CSS files,
-- write any HTML multiline strings within the JS,
-- tightly couple each element of the UI with the code dictating its style and behavior,
+- Tightly couple each element of the UI with the code dictating its style and behavior,
-- looseley coupled modular design overall
+- Looseley coupled modular design overall
+- Avoid the need to manage multiple HTML or CSS files,
+- No HTML multiline strings within the JS,
+- No weird HTML JavaScript hybrids involved
+- Just JavaScript.

 ## Why another web app framework?